A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Production Planning with Quick Response Flexibility

 This model captures the central trade-off between low-cost advanced production and high-cost reactive production.
-Following \citet{quick_res}, we let $Y$ denote the market size \emph{or market demand}, modeled as a random variable supported on $[\yl, \yu]$.
-Unlike their work, we do not assume the distribution $\PP$ governing $Y$ is known.
+We let $Y$ denote the market size \emph{or market demand}, modeled as a random variable supported on $[\yl, \yu]$.
+However, we do not assume the distribution $\PP$ governing $Y$ is known.
 Instead, we consider a DRO model where $\PP$ is only partially known—either through moment conditions or empirical samples.
 The price $p$ is treated as exogenous, consistent with standard practice in the operations management literature \citep{porteus1990stochastic}.
-Following \citet{quick_res}, each consumer has a valuation $\theta$ drawn uniformly from $[0,1]$ and will purchase if $\theta \geq p$, which leads to a realized demand function of the form $d_Y = (1 - p) Y$.
+Each consumer has a valuation $\theta$ drawn uniformly from $[0,1]$ and will purchase if $\theta \geq p$, which leads to a realized demand function of the form $d_Y = (1 - p) Y$.

 The problem setup yields the following profit function:

 where the firm’s optimal production decision in stage 2 is given by:

 Despite its seemingly intricate structure, one can establish that this function is concave in its arguments, which facilitates the solution approach developed in later sections.